nwg/racket-wiki/Creating-Languages.md

 ## Toolchain
 > I've tried to include the parts of the Racket language development toolchain specific or important to language development. e.g. The C FFI is a key part of how `#lang video` works with the `ffmpeg` library.

-> I have not included functionality of Racket as a General Purpose Multi-Paradigm language, or the broad range of Racket libraries.
+> I have not included functionality of Racket as a General Purpose language.
 Please see the [Racket Guide](https://docs.racket-lang.org/guide/index.html), [Racket Reference Manual](https://docs.racket-lang.org/reference/index.html), the [Documentation](https://docs.racket-lang.org/index.html) and [Packages respository](https://pkgs.racket-lang.org/)

 * **Racket language** and libraries, including
   * [Syntax Parse](https://docs.racket-lang.org/syntax/stxparse.html) to support developing more sophisticated macros with integrated error support: Macros that use syntax-parse automatically generate error messages based on descriptions and messages embedded in the macro’s syntax patterns.
 (See [Syntax Parse Examples](https://docs.racket-lang.org/syntax-parse-example/index.html))
   * [The `turnstile` language](https://docs.racket-lang.org/turnstile/):
     * _"Turnstile aims to help Racket programmers create **typed languages**.
 It does so with extensions of Racket’s macro-definition forms that facilitate implementation of type rules alongside normal macro code."_
-  * **Testing support**: [RackUnit](https://docs.racket-lang.org/rackunit/index.html) unit-testing framework, [Clover: test coverage tool](https://docs.racket-lang.org/cover/index.html) & [Overeasy: Racket Language Test Engine](https://docs.racket-lang.org/overeasy/index.html)
 * [**Command-Line Tools**](https://docs.racket-lang.org/raco/index.html), including, but not limited to;
   * [Compiling Source to Bytecode](https://docs.racket-lang.org/raco/make.html)
   * [Creating](https://docs.racket-lang.org/raco/exe.html) & [Sharing Stand-Alone Executables](https://docs.racket-lang.org/raco/exe-dist.html)